DanielYoon82/ActiveDirectory/README.md

 <br />

 <br />
-Disable the account of the employee on leave. <br />
+Disable the account of the employee on leave.
+Explained that disabled accounts can be re-enabled when the employee returns. <br />
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser8.jpg" height="85%" width="85%" alt="Disk Sanitization Steps"/>